jezs00/pycasso/README.md

 ### Generation
 Settings related to generation of images with AI image providers

+* `image_rotate`: Rotation of the image PRIOR to sending to providers.
+This way you can get an image that fits well in portrait or landscape as per your preference. `(Integer)`
 * `infill`: A boolean flag that instructs pycasso to request an image to be infilled again if original image does not fill out the whole frame. `(Boolean)`
 * `infill_percent`: If infill is set to true, this will make the original image request smaller by this percentage, and then infill the rest of the image to fit the frame. `(Integer)`